Trainees - International

 Thank you for choosing Western University to pursue your elective rotation.
 It is important to note that all international electives should be arranged at least 6 months prior to the elective start date.
 The following procedure must be followed to ensure registration in your elective:

-a letter of support from the Program Director of your home university.
-This letter must indicate that you are a current resident, the program of your training, the start date and anticipated end date of your residency training, and give approval of your proposed elective dates.
+- a letter of support from the Program Director of your home university.
+This letter must indicate that you are a current resident, the primary language of patient care in your training program, the program of your training, the start date and anticipated end date of your residency training, and give approval of your proposed elective dates.
 The letter should be addressed to Dr. Chris Watling, Associate Dean, Schulich School of Medicine & Dentistry, Postgraduate Medical Education, MSB M103, Western University, London, Ontario, N6A 5C1.